sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 # Reverting the phone back to the normal state
-It is crucial to follow the below steps to successfully revert your phone from Recovery Mode back to its normal state:
+It is crucial to follow the steps below to successfully revert your phone from Recovery Mode back to its normal state:
 * Select option 6 'Exit' in the Recovery Mode menu.
 * Disconnect the USB cable from the phone.
 * Press the Vol Up key down, keep it pressed and press the Power key, too.
 When you feel the vibrator play once and soon after three (3) times (this should happen in about 20 seconds), release both keys.
 In this way, we ensure that the phone is completely turned off before we proceed to the next phase.

 Your phone has exited the Recovery mode now.
 It is off.
 You will still need to return it to its normal state.
 How this is done depends on the Xperia model.
 Read carefully.

+## Reverting Xperia X, Xperia XA2 or Xperia 10 to the normal mode

+On these phone models, there is no need to re-install anything.
+The phone is back in its normal state as soon as you turn the phone on by applying the Power key in the normal way.

 ## Reverting Xperia 10 II or Xperia 10 III to the normal mode